user00000001/tesrasdk-java/docs/en/identity_claim.md

 ### Registering a digital identity

-Digital identity creation refers to the generation of an Ontology digital identity with an appropriate identity data structure which would then be written to a wallet file.
+Digital identity creation refers to the generation of an TesraSupernet digital identity with an appropriate identity data structure which would then be written to a wallet file.

 ##### Java SDK method to register a digital identity
 ```